dhsunisahentai/what-did-ariiol-do/README.md

 Arriol attempted to profit off his fanbase by selling blank unrecorded music discs to squeeze money from supporters, yet he has never treated his fans as genuine audiences or respected their support.

 Hе explicitly asked the PV creator Lu for an iPhone 11 as a gift.
-After falling out with Lu, he never once offered to return the device, eventhough he earns roughly 1800 RMB per commission on the art platform Mix画师.
+After falling out with Lu, he **never once** offered to return the device, eventhough he earns roughly 1800 RMB per commission on the art platform Mix画师.
 He only claimed to "have the intention of repaying" Lu after public backlash and negative public opinion began to spread against him.

 ## 2. Arrogance

-After rising to fame in the electronicmusic scene, Arriol unfriended andcut off contact with almost all non-top-tier producers in the community.
+After rising to fame in the electronicmusic scene, Arriol **unfriended** and **cut off** contact with almost all non-top-tier producers in the community.
 He publicly stated that other creators should not imitate his works, arrogantly comparing himself to wowaka.
 In reality, his so-called original style is nothing more than stacking hi-hats on basic kick patterns, yet he hype this mediocre technique as aninnovative musical breakthrough.

-On his birthday, he unfollowed and blocked small, low-traffic creators who sent him sincere birthday wishes.
+On his birthday, he **unfollowed** and **blocked** small, low-traffic creators who sent him sincere birthday wishes.

 He also abandoned his academic future to chase quick wealth in Shanghai ahead of his unified college entrance examinations.
 He ultimately failed to get rich and completely ruined his chance of obtaining a bachelor's degree.